Manila, Philippines, has made it to the TOP 5 among cities with highest burnout rate!

-The lockdown in the Philippines has introduced work practices businesses would otherwise not have considered.
 Work-life integration was a thing unheard of to some organizations until the necessary adoption of remote work set-up.
+The lockdown in the Philippines has introduced diverse workplace practices businesses were not prepared for.

-Most of us had to deal with an abrupt change, not just in our work synergy with colleagues, but in our home dynamic as well.
-We had to think of creative ways to accommodate workspaces inside our homes – an otherwise frowned-upon disruption in a country where ‘leaving your work at the door’ is highly practised.
-Poor telecom connectivity and family members sharing living spaces have also forced many employees to contend with less ideal work arrangements which hinder performance of their job roles.
-These and other factors lead to a common issue the World Health Organization (WHO) describes as a chronic workplace stressor that has not been successfully managed – BURNOUT.
+These and other workplace factors have led to a common issue which the World Health Organization (WHO) describes as a chronic workplace stressor that has not been successfully managed – BURNOUT.
 This syndrome affects over 20% of employees around the world and if left unchecked, can infringe a good workplace culture.

 Burnout can have significant negative impacts on employee health, productivity and company culture.